 Video consumption is one of the defining features of the modern internet.
 With platforms such as YouTube continuing to dominate the landscape alongside the rise of new contenders such as TikTok, people are flocking to video and video platforms as a way to both distribute and receive the information they need.

-A more complex example might be something along the lines of Honda’s “The Other Side” Campaign.
+A more complex interactive experience example might be something along the lines of Honda’s “The Other Side” Campaign.
 This clever campaign has two videos layered over top of one another—one of an idyllic family and the other of a thrilling high-speed gateway— that can be instantly toggled with the press of the “R” key on your keyboard.
 This video received incredibly high engagement and served to create a great deal of buzz around their newest product, the Honda Civic Type R.

 Assessments can be tailored to target practically any persona or demographic you could imagine.
 They are an excellent way to garner quality information for both the prospect and the marketing team alike.
-Not only does it offer solutions to the problems that brought the user to the content in the first place, but it also provides invaluable data on what particular elements of the problem are most at the forefront of the consumers’ mind.
+Not only does it offer solutions to the problems that brought the user to the content in the first place, but it also provides invaluable data on what particular elements of the problem are most at the forefront of the consumers’ minds.

-Often, these insights will result in the release of new assessments with even more specialized questions and answers that can be further used to help drive their eyes to where they really need to end up: the purchasing page of your organization’s website.
+Often, these insights will result in the release of new assessments with even more specialized questions and answers that can be further used to help drive their eyes to where they need to end up: the purchasing page of your organization’s website.

 Interactive calculators occupy a similar space to quizzes and assessments but have one key advantage.
 They’re extremely easy to use and require less time to deliver value to your prospect.